Worlds become data

 Please do not reveal your personal or medical information to me.
 I understand that illness or personal emergencies can happen from time to time.
 The following accommodations to assessment requirements exist to provide for those situations.

-• Quiz: Only best five quizzes count.
+• Quiz: Only your best seven quizzes count.

-• Tutorial: Only best three tutorials count.
+• Tutorial: Only your best three tutorials count.

 Slightly more involved: